ukiw200/challenges-23-24/git-challenges/02-revert/git-revert.md

 Imagine you are working on a project and you have just committed a change that you want to undo.
 How do you do that?
 In this challenge, you will learn how to undo a commit using the `git revert` command.

 Remember that a commit is a snapshot of your project at a specific point in time.
 The commit history is a chain of commits that are linked together.
 Each commit has a unique identifier called a hash.
 The hash is a string that looks like this: `a5f4a0d`.
 You can view your project's commit history by running the `git log` command.
+By adding the `--oneline` flag to `git log` the output is summarized.
+Try running the command with and without the flag.

 ```console
 $ git log --oneline